machadoborges1/scc-protocol/docs/02-architecture-and-technical-design/02-smart-contracts.md

 *   **Key Features:**
     *   `createNewVault()`: Creates a new `Vault` contract (implemented as a proxy to allow for future upgrades) and transfers ownership (NFT) to the caller.
 It also authorizes the new `Vault` to interact with the `OracleManager` and grants it the `MINTER_ROLE` in the `SCC_USD` contract.
 *   **Interactions:** Interacts with `Vault.sol`, `OracleManager.sol`, and `SCC_USD.sol` during the creation of a new `Vault`.
+For more detailed information, refer to the [Vault and VaultFactory Mechanism document](../../contracts/docs/VAULT_MECHANISM.md).

 ## 2.2. `Vault.sol`